 Elati Street and 41st Avenue are classified as Undesignated Local streets by Blueprint Denver.
 The plan describes Local streets as "influenced less by traffic volumes and tailored more to providing local access.
 Mobility on local streets is typically incidental and involves relatively short trips at lower speeds to and from other streets" (p.
 51).
 The proposed C-MX-8 zoning would allow middensity mixed-use development that, under some circumstances, would not be appropriate for Local streets.
 However, the subject property is near the 41st and Fox transit station which will soon serve the area with high-capacity transit.
 In addition, the site is a half-block from Fox Street, which is a collector and connects to 38th Avenue and Park Avenue, both major arterials, and Interstate 25.
 While connectivity to the citywide street network is limited, the city is taking steps to limit the traffic generated in the area around the 41st and Fox station and to improve transportation connections into and out of the area.
+These include the recent adoption of CPD and Public Works rules and regulations which require transportation demand management plans and manage vehicle trip capacity in this area.
 The Local streets adjacent to the subject site will connect the property to the broader multimodal transportation network, consistent with the recommendations of the plan.
 The proposed C-MX-8 zoning is consistent with the concept land use, area of change, and street type recommendations of Blueprint Denver.